 This is a great way to turn a piece of junk into a valuable asset and to be prepared to live without electricity.

-Root Cellar Basics
+Root Cellar Design Basic Principles

-A good root cellar must be cool, dark, humid and well-ventilated.
+A good root cellar must be cool, dark, humid, and well-ventilated.
 An optimal location is on the north side of the home where it is naturally cooler and doesn’t get much direct sun in the winter.
 Any shady spot with adequate drainage will work.

 Converting the Freezer into a Working Root Cellar